1 NOV 2025 - 30 APR 2026

 Explore Whakapapa’s unique mix of volcanic rock, pumice, scoria and sand on foot.

-With 10 km of marked walks ranging from 20 minutes to 2.5 hours return, trails start from either the base or the top of the Sky Waka gondola.
-Suitable for a range of abilities, sturdy walking or hiking shoes are recommended.
+With 10km of marked walks from quick 20 min bursts to 2.5 hr adventures, trails kick off from the base or the top of the Sky Waka gondola.
+There’s something for every ability although sturdy walking or hiking shoes will help you get the most out of the journey.

 Skyline Cinema

-Whakapapa is right in the middle of the North Island of New Zealand, an easy drive from Auckland, Wellington & most other North Island cities & towns.
+Whakapapa is right in the middle of the North Island of New Zealand, an easy drive from Auckland, Wellington and most other North Island cities and towns.
 Head over for an easy short or long winter break.

 The closest airport to Whakapapa is Taupō's domestic airport, with a 1 hour 20 min drive.